ronitkothari/YelpCamp/README.md

 ## Technologies Used

-Front End: HTML, CSS, Bootstrap
+* Front End: HTML, CSS, Bootstrap
-Back End: NodeJS, NPM, ExpressJS, REST, PassportJS, MongoDB
+* Back End: NodeJS, NPM, ExpressJS, REST, PassportJS, MongoDB

-Passport.js was used to handle authentication.
+* Passport.js was used to handle authentication.

+* Performs CRUD operations for users, campgrounds and comments, while limiting access to users to only allow authorized users to edit and delete campgrounds and comments

 ## Features
 * Users can create, edit, and remove campgrounds